About the Bichon Frise

 As a domesticated breed, the Bichon Frise faces minimal threats in terms of population decline; it is classified as 'Least Concern.'
 However, the breed is susceptible to certain hereditary health issues, including allergies, dental problems, patellar luxation, and cataracts.
 Overbreeding and irresponsible breeding practices can exacerbate these health concerns.
 Obesity is a common challenge due to the breed's small size and tendency to gain weight if overfed or under-exercised.
 Separation anxiety and behavioral issues may arise if the dog is left alone for prolonged periods.
 Ethical concerns include puppy mills and the commodification of the breed, which can lead to neglect and abandonment.
 Population trends remain stable, with the breed enjoying sustained popularity in Europe and North America.

-Scientific Name
+Scientific name

 Canis lupus familiaris

-Be the first to share your observations about the Bichon Frise!
+Share your observations about the Bichon Frise.